pnp/powerplatform-prompts/prompts/ai-builder/time-management/readme.md

 Create a time management plan for a workday, given these tasks and priorities [priorities] .
 Take into account the meetings already in place for the day [meetings] and display a breakdown of focus allocations by time.
 Format response as HTML.

+## Additional Info

+To see how to use this prompt in Power Automate to get a daily time blocking scheduling based on your tasks and events, check out [this video](https://youtu.be/c2FWC1-PiSQ)
 ### Supported Language(s)

 [English](./en-us/prompt.md)